 The Jaipur Literature Festival is one of the most prominent in Asia © Samer Chand/iStock/Thinkstock

-You can read further about Rajasthan in our travelling itineraries, why not experience the very essence of Rajasthan for yourself?
+You can read further about Rajasthan in our traveling itineraries, why not experience the very essence of Rajasthan for yourself?